Aaditya-Ghogale/Learning-Resources/Learn Javascript/Oneshot by Learn with Tim/JavaScript Basics.md

 let x= 3

 ```
-In above described situation niether const nor let can be used and above script will throw error because as stated `let` & `const` are block scoped meaining that they are accessible only within the block that they are defined.
+In above described situation neither const nor let can be used and above script will throw error because as stated `let` & `const` are block scoped meaining that they are accessible only within the block that they are defined.
 Also they cannot be accessed before they are declared meaning if you do some operation involving it and later declare it taht won't work.